Find a Qualified Attorney Near You

 The Felony-Murder Rule

-In some cases, a killing that meets the qualifications for first-degree murder will be downgraded to the less crime of manslaughter if the offender acted under "extreme emotional distress."
+In some cases, the court downgrades a killing that qualifies for first-degree murder to the lesser crime of manslaughter if the offender acted under "extreme emotional distress."
 In Delaware, the fact that the accused intentionally caused the death of another person while under the influence of extreme emotional distress is a mitigating circumstance sufficient to reduce the crime to manslaughter.

 Additional Resources